Leon Bright

 He played college football at Florida State University where he still holds the record for most yards on a kickoff return, which resulted in a touchdown.

 From 1977-1980, Bright played running back, wide receiver, defensive back, and kickoff returner for the BC Lions.

-He also played for the New York Giants from 1981–1983 and the Tampa Bay Buccaneers from 1984-1985.
+He also played for the New York Giants from 1981–1983, serving as the team's primary punt returner.
+He was with the Tampa Bay Buccaneers from 1984-1985.

 Bright was selected to the Lions' 2004 50th Anniversary Dream Team.
 In 2006, he was the head coach for the Daytona Beach Thunder arena football team.

 Leon also runs the Leon Bright Charitable Foundation.
-His foundation works with under privileged kids and families.
+His foundation works with underprivileged kids and families.

 He is the eldest of 10 children and also the eldest of 23 paternal grandchildren.
 Bright and wife, Tammy, currently reside in Volusia County, Florida.
 He has four children and four grandchildren.